counselling-dublin-psychotherapy-dublin-psychologist-psychoanalysis-dublin-the-other-clinic

 Larisa has been working in private practice in City Therapy as a psychoanalytic

-psychotherapist for the last three years.
+psychotherapist for the last four years.
 Larisa also works in suicide prevention as a Suicide-Risk Assessment Officer and as a psychoanalytic psychotherapist in SOSAD Ireland since 2015.
 Larisa’s clinical experience during the last number of years spans across a large number of settings including the National Maternity Hospital, The Dolphin Homework Club and two rehabilitation treatment centres in the Tower Programme and in the Saol Project.

 Larisa attended psychiatric case-conferences in St. Vincent’s Hospital for two years where practitioners from the psychiatric profession present and discuss their clinical cases.
 She also conducted a weekly, two-year infant observation which provides the opportunity to develop knowledge and understanding of human development through direct observation of an infant